sdegutis/immaculata.dev/site/public/blog/hacking-nodejs-modules.md

 I wanted to import and run JSX files natively in Node.js.

-So I made a module loader that transforms JSX to JS with the function you give it.
+So I made a [compileJsx](../api/module-hooks.md#compilejsx) module loader that transforms JSX to JS with the function you give it.

 <br>

 I wanted to remap `react/jsx-runtime` to `./my-jsx-impl.js` for experimentation.

-So I made a module resolver hook that remaps import `from` to import `to`.
+So I made a [mapImport](../api/module-hooks.md#mapimport) module resolver hook that remaps imports by name.

 <br>

 I wanted to be able to import `foo.{ts,tsx,jsx}` with its real file extension.

-So I made a module hook that looks for `.{ts,tsx,jsx}` when `.js` isn't found.
+So I made a [tryAltExts](../api/module-hooks.md#tryaltexts) module hook that looks for `.{ts,tsx,jsx}` when `.js` isn't found.

 <br>